History of Tesla, Inc.: 2009 Department of Energy loan

-In June 2009 Tesla was approved to receive in interest-bearing loans from the United States Department of Energy.
+In June 2009, Tesla was approved to receive in interest-bearing loans from the United States Department of Energy.
 The funding, part of the Advanced Technology Vehicles Manufacturing Loan Program, supported engineering and production of the Model S sedan, as well as the development of commercial powertrain technology.
 The low-interest loan program was created in 2007 during the George W. Bush administration, and is not related to the "bailout" funds that GM and Chrysler received, nor are they related to the 2009 economic stimulus package.
 Tesla repaid the loan in May 2013, with a US$12 million interest.
-Tesla was the first car company to have fully repaid the government; Nissan repaid their loan in 2017, and Fisker went bankrupt and defaulted on their loan.
+Tesla was the first car company to have fully repaid the government; Nissan repaid their loan in 2017, while Fisker went bankrupt and defaulted on their loan.